supervisely-ecosystem/export-only-labeled-items/README.md

 ## Overview

-Export [Supervisely](https://docs.supervise.ly/data-organization/00_ann_format_navi) project and prepares downloadable `tar` archive.
-Images, videos and point clouds projects can be export.
-If items in project not labeled they will be skipped on export.
-You can choose to load project both data and annotations or only annotations.
+Export labeled items from [Supervisely](https://docs.supervise.ly/data-organization/00_ann_format_navi) project and prepares downloadable `tar` archive.
+Images, videos and point clouds projects can be exported.
+Unlabeled items will be skipped on export.
+You can choose to export both data and annotations or only annotations.

 ## How To Run
-**Step 1**: Add app to your team from [Ecosystem](https://ecosystem.supervise.ly/apps/convert-supervisely-to-cityscapes-format) if it is not there.
+**Step 1**: Add app to your team from [Ecosystem](https://app.supervise.ly/ecosystem) if it is not there.

 **Step 2**: Open context menu of project -> `Download via App` -> `Export only labeled items`